Ggrybova/Libft/README.md

 # Libft
-Functions from the standard C library and some other useful functions.
+Libft is an individual project at 42 that requires to re-create some standard C library functions.